-2.1.1.
-Click on the BFM link or select it from your Favorites.
+- 2.1.1.
+Click on the BFM link or select it from your Favorites. - 2.1.2.

-2.1.2.
 From the top-level menu bar at the top left of the screen, click on Main Menu, then login using your User ID and Password provided to you.
-If you do not have a User ID or are not sure, please email Lisa.Henriques@budget.ri.gov and Hector.J.Casanova@omb.ri.gov.
+If you do not have a User ID or are not sure, please email Lisa.Henriques@budget.ri.gov.